 Petra Ford, P.T., CCRT (Certified Canine Rehabilitation Therapist)

 Petra graduated from UMDNJ School of Health Related Professions 20 years ago with a degree in physical therapy and has experience working with an extremely varied caseload including pediatric through geriatric clients with a vast range of diagnoses.
 Her areas of expertise include in-patient rehabilitation, orthopedics and neurology.
 Petra attended the Canine Rehabilitation Institute in 2007 and is a certified Canine Rehabilitation Therapist.
-Petra is fully certifies in Canine Acupressure and is a Reiki Level 2 Practitioner.
+Petra is fully certified in Canine Acupressure and is a Reiki Level 2 Practitioner.
 Petra raced bicycles at the professional level and participated in international events.
 She is now an avid runner, competing in half marathons and she practices yoga.

 Laurie Shepherd, CCMT (Certified Canine Massage Therapist)